-Option #2: Do it your self.
+Option #2: Do it yourself.

-Option #3: Pay to a Graphic designer.
+Option #3: Hire a graphic designer.

 Option #4: Vectoryourlogo.com

-You get not only a simple vector file, but also get an .EPS file, which is the standard for almost any professional application for high-quality images.
-Also, you receive a .PDF vector version of your logo, so you can visualize and share wherever you want, plus, a brand-new JPG file of your vectorized logo, so you can have the new version of your logo, ready for your social networks and to place it in any document, like MS Word, PowerPoint or Excel.
+Also, you will receive a PDF vector version of your logo, so you can visualize and share it wherever you want, as well as a brand-new PNG file of your vectorized logo, which you can use on social media and in any document, such as MS Word, PowerPoint, or Excel.